pen-lang/pen/doc/src/guides/testing.md

 ## Writing tests

 You can write tests as functions in _test_ modules.
-Test modules are all the modules that have the `.test.pen` file extension.
-The functions need to be public to be recognized as test functions.
+All modules with `.test.pen` file extensions are test modules.
+All public functions in test modules are test functions.

 For example, to test a `Foo` function in a `Foo.pen` module, write a `Foo.test.pen` test module with the following contents.